 4. Charge-Discharge & Aging

-A charge-discharge aging test determines the number of times a battery pack can be used by evaluating it through repeated cycles of charging and discharging until the battery deteriorates.
+A charge-discharge aging test evaluates how many cycles a battery pack can endure by repeatedly charging and discharging it until its performance declines.
 During charge-discharge aging tests, a battery pack’s voltage, capacity, maximum continuous discharge, maximum continuous charge, battery cycles, spot welding, and BMS assembly are all evaluated.

 5. Temperature and Humidity Tolerance

-The chemistry of Li-ion batteries can be impacted by temperature and humidity fluctuations, resulting in altered battery life cycles and battery performance.
+Temperature and humidity fluctuations can directly affect the chemistry of Li-ion batteries, leading to changes in performance and shortened life cycles.
 A constant temperature and humidity tester is a machine that simulates different environmental conditions, testing battery performance at different temperature and humidity levels.
 This process is helpful in analyzing and modifying battery pack designs to ensure the best performance and reliability.

 6. Vibration Tolerance

-During vibration testing, the working environments of lithium-ion batteries are simulated while inspections of spot welding, connector interface points, and wire processes are made.
+During vibration testing, technicians simulate real-world operating conditions to evaluate lithium-ion battery performance.
+They inspect spot welds, connector interfaces, and wiring to ensure structural integrity and reliability.
 This testing ensures the structural integrity and durability of a battery pack.

 7. Electronic Load